GabeScott/standard-works-vault/General Conference/2009 April - Adversity.md

 “Thy friends do stand by thee, and they shall hail thee again with warm hearts and friendly hands.

-“Thou art not yet as Job; thy friends do not contend against thee, neither charge thee with transgression, as they did Job.”
+“Thou art not yet as Job; thy friends do not contend against thee, neither charge thee with transgression, as they did Job.”[^3]

 I have seen faith and courage come from a testimony that it is true that we are being prepared for eternal life.
 The Lord will rescue His faithful disciples.
 And the disciple who accepts a trial as an invitation to grow and therefore qualify for eternal life can find peace in the midst of the struggle.